 S1 - One of two potential storage areas for the second stage bootloader.

-To facilitate the manufacturing process of a device with the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.
+Alternatively, to facilitate the manufacturing process of a device with the bootloader sample, it is possible to decouple this process and program the sample HEX file and the HEX file containing the public key hashes separately.

 If you choose to do so, use the Python scripts in